Which is faster – Kbps or Mbps?

 Answer: Kbps stands for "kilobits per second," while Mbps stands for "megabits per second."
-Because one megabit is equal to 1024 kilobits, 1.0 Mbps is over 1000 times faster than 1.0 Kbps.
+Because one megabit is equal to 1,000 kilobits, 1 Mbps is 1000 times faster than 1 Kbps.

-Note that the lowercase "b" in Kbps and Mbps means "bit," not byte.
+Important: The lowercase "b" in Kbps and Mbps means "bit," not byte.
 One byte is equal to eight bits.
 For example, 2 MBps equals 16 Mbps.
-This is a small but important difference to be aware of.
+This is a small semantic difference, but it makes a large difference when measuring data.
 Data transfer rates are typically measured in bits, while data storage capacity is usually measured in bytes.